 After this, add 6-8 cloves of crushed garlic, depending on the size.
 I love using this garlic press.
 Then, add 1 inch of peeled, grated ginger.

 Tip: If you have a high-powered blender (like this Blendtec – I’m in love with it), you can just peel the garlic and ginger and let the blender do the crushing for you.
+If not, it’s best to pre-grate or mince the garlic & ginger.

 Finally, add 1 tablespoon of local or manuka honey to the blender.